hdcore/docker-centos/README.md

 # Docker-centos

-HDCore extended docker image for centos with oracle and ruby development
+HDCore extended docker image for centos7 with Ruby 2.4.6 and Python 2.7.5 development with Oracle Client 19 support

 # FAQ